 I repeat, this Fraternity was no accident.
-This is not a world of accidents, but of cause and effect; not a world of illusions, but of realities; not a world of theories, but of practical work, governed not by the impassive, heartless God of the Greek father of logic, but by a personal, working God.
+This is not a world of accidents, but of cause and effect; not a world of illusions, but of practical work, governed not by the impassive, heartless God of the Greek father of logic, but by a personal, working God.
 Your Fraternity was created to bring under the influence of the fraternal spirit young men of sound brains and sound hearts, in order to make strong men for the era of cooperative action that is dawning upon the world."